 The path loss for EME contacts varies by Band and is in excess of 250 dB on the 2m band.
 There are some significant “propagation” effects that further impair our ability to make EME contacts.
 These include:

-Faraday Rotation – an effect which results in the polarity of signals being rotated by differing amounts as they pass through the ionosphere on their way to the moon and back
+• Faraday Rotation – an effect that results in the polarity of signals being rotated by differing amounts as they pass through the ionosphere on their way to the moon and back

-Libration Fading – fading caused by the adding of the multiple wave-fronts that are reflected by the uneven surface of the moon
+• Libration Fading – fading caused by the addition of the multiple wavefronts that are reflected by the uneven surface of the moon

-Path loss variations as the earth to moon distance varies – the moon’s orbit around the earth is somewhat elliptical in shape resulting in a distance variation of approximately 50,000 km during the moon’s monthly orbital cycle.
+• Path loss variations as the earth-to-moon distance vary – the moon’s orbit around the earth is somewhat elliptical in shape resulting in a distance variation of approximately 50,000 km during the moon’s monthly orbital cycle.
 This equates to about a 2 dB variation in total path loss.
 An average figure for the path loss for 2m EME might be in the range of 252 dB.

-Taking the moon’s size, an average orbital distance, and an average Libration Fading level into account, one can expect only about 6.5 % of the power that is directed towards the moon to be reflected back towards earth.
+Taking the moon’s size, average orbital distance, and average Libration Fading level into account, one can expect only about 6.5 % of the power that is directed toward the moon to be reflected back toward earth.

 EME “Good Guys”